shibby360/linguistics-stuff/chhayan/countries.md

 # Countries
 All country names end with "-t̂ēs̀".
-The language of that country is the same, but "t̂ēs̀" replaced with "ski".
+The language of that country is the same, but "t̂ēs̀" replaced with "skum".
 That is also the nationality of the country.
 Some country **stems** are:
 + `Amerik`(America)